dyne/dyne.github.io/src/pages/software/tomb.md

 Most research we refer to is documented by Clemens Fruhwirth who also developed Cryptsetup together with Christophe Saout.

-> All I know is what the words know, and dead things, and that makes a handsome little sum, with a beginning and a middle and an end, as in the well-built phrase and the long sonata of the dead.”
+> All I know is what the words know, and dead things, and that makes a handsome little sum, with a beginning and a middle and an end, as in the well-built phrase and the long sonata of the dead.

 &mdash; <cite>Samuel Beckett</cite>

 <!-- .entry-content -->